 In early May, the FYRE Opportunities form opens for faculty to submit project descriptions.
 By early June, Undergraduate Research & Fellowships staff post project descriptions to the FYRE Opportunities Directory.

-By the 1st week of Fall classes, FYRE students receive notification of their job matches.
+In mid-August, FYRE students receive notification of their job matches.
 Those who accept positions start payroll paperwork.

 In early September (typically the first business day after Labor Day holiday), FYRE work experiences begin.